openaps/AndroidAPSdocs/docs/Getting-Started/Screenshots.md

 Section E: Is the graph showing your blood glucose (BG) as read from your glucose monitor (CGM) it also shows Nightscout notifications such as fingerstick calibrations, and carbs entries.
 The purple line shows the predicted BG trend - if you have it selected.

 The blue line shows the basal delivery of your pump.
-The dotted blue line is what the basal rate would be if there wre no temporaty basal adjustments (TBRs) and the solid blue line is the actual delivery over time.
+The dotted blue line is what the basal rate would be if there wre no temporary basal adjustments (TBRs) and the solid blue line is the actual delivery over time.
 Long press on the graph to change the time scale.
 You can choose 6, 8, 12, 18 or 24 hours.

 Section F: is also configurable using the options in section D. In this example we are showing the IoB (Insulin on Board) - if there were no TBRs and no remaining boluses this would be zero, the sensitivity, and the deviation.
 GREY bars show a deviation due to carbs, GREEN that BG is higher than the algorithm expected it to be and RED that it is lower than the algorithm expected.